Contextual Knowledge Pursuit for Faithful Visual Synthesis: Experimental Results

 \myparagraph{Language Model} The knowledge aggregation backbone of \ourframework is the GPT-4 \cite{openai2023gpt4}.
 Recent literature reports that its behaviors shift over time since the base model behind the interface/API could be changing \cite{chen2023chatgptshift}.
 To ensure minimal behavior shift over time for better reproducibility, we use the fixed snapshot \texttt{gpt-4-0613} completion API.
 In Section~\ref{sec:diversity_and_multimodal_generality} (multimodal generality), we embed \ourframework with the multimodal \texttt{gpt-4-vision-preview}.

 \myparagraph{Text-Driven Generator} We adopt publicly available generators for different modalities.
-We use Stable Diffusion (SD) XL \cite{podell2023sdxl} for all text-to-image synthesis except for Section~\ref{sec:component_study} (component study) where we start with SD-1.5 \cite{rombach2021highresolution}.
+We use Stable Diffusion (SD) XL \cite{podell2023sdxl} for text-to-image synthesis except for Section~\ref{sec:component_study} (component study) where we start with SD-1.5 \cite{rombach2021highresolution}.
 In Section~\ref{sec:diversity_and_multimodal_generality} (multimodal generality), we also experiment with \texttt{dall-e-3} API.
 The quality evaluation uses the Fréchet Inception Distance (FID) \cite{heusel2017fid} and Inception Score (IS) \cite{salimans2016is}.
 We resize all images to 224 $\times$ 224 for FID and 299 $\times$ 299 for IS.
 In the text-to-3D domain, we employ DreamFusion \cite{poole2022dreamfusion} embedded with DeepFloyd IF \cite{DeepFloyd2023} for experiments considering its efficient inference, and ProlificDreamer \cite{wang2023prolificdreamer} for pipeline demonstrations.
-Video synthesis was performed using ZeroScope \cite{cerspense2023,luo2023videofusion} and Text2Video-Zero \cite{khachatryan2023text2videozero} in the manuscript, and Stable Video Diffusion in Appendix~\ref{sec:appendix_kpp_synthesis}.
+Video synthesis was performed using ZeroScope \cite{cerspense2023,luo2023videofusion} and Text2Video-Zero \cite{khachatryan2023text2videozero} in the manuscript.